kmsquire/julia_qsortbenchmarks/README.md

 - Each pivot element is not guaranteed to be placed in its proper position in the array after each pass
  - the algorithm may have to look at more elements than are necessary
 - The algorithm fails to complete without the insertion sort optimization.
 The ```i``` scan runs out of bounds when scanning small arrays
- - this isn't necessarily a large issue since insertion sort is invoked for these small arrays in the standard library implementation
+ - this isn't necessarily a big issue since insertion sort is invoked for these small arrays

 As a quick example, let's look at Julia's pure Quicksort on array ```[4, 10, 11, 24, 9]```, without the insertion sort optimization ```hi-lo <= SMALL_THRESHOLD && return isort(v, lo, hi)```, and without the ```@inbounds``` macro.

 The pivot on the first pass is ```11```, determined by ```p = (lo+hi)>>>1```.
 However after the first pass, the array becomes ```[4, 10, 9, 24, 11]```.
 If we let the algorithm try to run to completion, the following error is raised ```ERROR: BoundsError()``` on the ```j``` index crawl ```while isless(pivot, v[j]); j -= 1; end```.

-potential improvements (?)
+potential improvements
 =====================

 Improvements are proposed with four permutations of Quicksort, outlined in qsorts.jl.